 You can also refer to Topic 303 for a checklist of common errors when preparing your tax return and for additional items that may delay the processing of your return.

-If you receive a refund to which you are not entitled, or one for an amount that is more than you expected, do not cash the check until you receive a notice explaining the difference; then follow the instructions on the notice.
+If you receive a refund to which you are not entitled, or for an amount that is more than you expected, do not cash the check until you receive a notice that explains the difference; then follow the instructions on the notice.

-On the other hand, if you receive a refund for a smaller amount than you expected, you may cash the check, and, if it is determined that you should have received more, you will later receive a check for the difference.
+However, if you receive a refund for a smaller amount than you expected, you may cash the check.
+If it is determined that you should have received more, you will later receive a check for the difference.
 You will also get a notice explaining the difference.
 Follow the instructions on the notice.